mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.inc.rst

 * ``early_stopping`` (Default value = ``'none'``)

   * ``'none'`` No strategy for early-stopping is used.
-  * ``'loss'`` Stops the induction of new rules as soon as the performance of the model does not improve on a holdout set, according to the loss function.
+  * ``'objective'`` Stops the induction of new rules as soon as the performance of the model does not improve on a holdout set, according to the loss function.
 This parameter does only have an effect if the parameter ``holdout`` is set to a value greater than 0.
 The following options may be provided using the bracket notation:

     * ``min_rules`` (Default value = ``100``) The minimum number of rules.
 Must be at least 1.
     * ``update_interval`` (Default value = ``1``) The interval to be used to update the quality of the current model.
 For example, a value of 5 means that the model quality is assessed every 5 rules.
 Must be at least 1.